flatironinstitute/cpp2doc_webdemo/docs/design/design.md

 title: Design
 has_children: true
 nav_order: 99
-# nav_exclude: true TODO: Exclude from production site?
+# TODO: Swap this back in.
+Exclude from production site?
 Move to space for editors.
+nav_exclude: true
 permalink: /design
 ---